berkeley-ospo/safe-ose-2025/description.md

 <!--
 6. Provide information to substantiate compliance with the eligibility requirements (See Section IV above). ??
 What to do?
 -->
-The $\spose$ stands at a critical juncture, facing unprecedented security challenges that demand urgent attention.
+The $\spose$ stands at a critical juncture: as core infrastructure of national importance, it faces unprecedented security challenges that demand urgent attention.
 The proposed initiative is a coordinated, ecosystem-wide effort to comprehensively address critical safety, security, and privacy vulnerabilities in the $\spose$.
-This ambitious undertaking demands not only technical expertise but also the ability to mobilize and unite a broad coalition of developer communities spanning multiple scientific domains and industry sectors.
+This ambitious undertaking demands not only technical expertise but also the ability to mobilize and unite a broad coalition of developer communities, spanning multiple scientific domains and industry sectors.
+So, while the work that needs to be done is challenging, it is of vital importance: it will strengthen the reliability and security of foundational scientific software, safeguarding national infrastructure and advancing best practices in open-source development, while fostering collaboration across academia, industry, government, and non-profits.
+Ultimately, these efforts will create a more resilient computational foundation for research, education, and innovation.

 \vspace{0.5em}
 \newline
 \indent \textbf{PI Millman}, Executive Director of UC Berkeley's Open Source Program Office, brings 20+ years of leadership in open-source security and scientific computing.